tgve/tgver/README.md

 # tgver

-This is the R package for TGVE front end npm package `tgve`.
-The R pacakge is developed to: 1. do interactive geospatial analysis and visuaulization fast 2. use R’s echosystem to drive (1) 3. facilitate application deployment for production
+This is the R package for TGVE front end `npm` package `tgve`.
+The R package is developed to: 1. do interactive geospatial analysis and visualization fast 2. use R’s echo-system to drive (1) 3. facilitate application deployment for production

 ## Install